AdityaAgrawal-03/student-name-repo/readme.md

-### Created a demo website to learn how to host on netlify and checking the deploy section.
+### Created a demo website to learn how to host on netlify and checking the deployment of the same.